 If you have an older phone, your options may often seem limited.
 If you have a newer one though, you can go old-fashioned low-tech or enjoy a more high tech approach.

-Despite what you may have been told earlier, learning how to screenshot on Samsung devices isn’t painful or impossible.
+Despite what you may have been told earlier, learning how to take a screenshot on Samsung devices isn’t painful or impossible.

 It’s just a matter of learning the best way to do it.
-Your perfect screenshot awaits, and now you know how to make it!
+Your perfect screenshot awaits, and now you know how to do it!
 Life doesn’t get much better.

-If you have any comments or questions about how to screenshot on Samsung, please feel free to leave them in the comment section below.
+If you have any comments or questions about any of this information, please feel free to leave them in the comment section below.